JakubWycinka/BluTimesheet/README.md

 # Timesheet

-This application is designated to report time spent on particular task by employee.
-The supervisor can then generate interesting reports, such as time spent on particular project.
+This application is designated to report time spent on particular task by an employee.
+The supervisor can generate interesting reports, such as time spent on particular project.

 Only backend is developed.

 ### Installing

 Application is developed using Visual Studio 2017 and Microsoft SQL Server 2014.

 For proper working you need to make sure that you have connection to your database.
-You will need to change **connestion string**.
+You will need to change **connection string**.

-There are some example data in app that can be persisted to database via Entity Framework using Package Manager console and following command
+There is some sample data in app that can be persisted to database via Entity Framework using Package Manager console and following command

 ```
 PM> update-database